karanmanghani/Gossip-and-Push-Sum-Algorithm/README.md

 1. Karan Manghani (UFID: 7986-9199) Email: karanmanghani@ufl.edu
 2. Yaswanth Bellam (UFID: 2461-6390) Email: yaswanthbellam@ufl.edu

+## Steps to run the code:
+1. Clone/Download the file
+2. Using CMD/ terminal, go the directory where you have downloaded the zip file
+3. Type  ‘cd Gossip-and-Push-Sum-Algorithm-master' (to enter the project directory)
+4. Run the command “mix run proj2.exs 1000 full gossip”

+## Input Format:
+mix run proj2.exs numnodes topology algorithm

 ## Implementation:
 We have implemented the 2 given information exchange protocols/algorithms:
 1. Gossip Algorithm